svenskscifi/karinboye/README.md

 Due to the size of some of the datasets and the trained model, not all files are uploaded on this repository, but instead links to the files are provided below.

-Shortly, the GPT-2 model, especielly the GPT2-simple implementation, which can installed easily as follows:
+The pretrained GPT-2 model, especielly the GPT2-simple implementation was used.
+GPT-2 simple can easily be used to retrained existing models and to use traiend model for generating text.
+GPT-2 simple can  be installed as follows:

 	pip3 install gpt-2-simple